Folic Acid Deficiency Anemia

 - Brain damage

 Therefore, it is important to address any signs of folic acid deficiency in pregnant women, nursing mothers and infants.
+For infants, brain damage caused by folic acid deficiency can lead to more serious health problems, including conditions like cerebral palsy.

 Start Your FREE Case Review Today